• Skip to primary navigation

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-There’s no better time than the start of the New Year to think about goals and resolutions related to healthy whole food plant-based eating.
+There’s no better time than the start of the New Year to think about goals and resolutions for a healthy, whole-food, plant-based diet.

-The New Year is an ideal time to be asking these questions, to turn inward and reflect.
-A fresh year is a fresh start, but a whole food plant-based diet is not is a quick fix.
+The New Year is an ideal time to ask these questions and turn inward to reflect.
+A new year is a fresh start, but a whole-food, plant-based diet is not a quick fix.
 We want to stack the odds in our favor so we can go the distance with our plant-based New Year’s resolutions.
-What distinguishes those who can maintain motivation in the face of life’s challenges and curve balls?
+What distinguishes those who can maintain motivation when facing life’s challenges and curve balls?

 New Year's Resolutions